Invest in Real Estate in Costa Rica, the happiest country on earth

 — The Economist

-Why Costa Rica?
+Why invest in Costa Rica?

 Pura Vida

-From land to water
+From Caribbean to Pacific

 Investing in Costa Rica allows you to have a place to enjoy while at the same time getting profits off from it when you are not using it.

-• It all starts with your life project, your needs, your priorities.
+It all starts with your life project, your needs, your priorities.
 Land, sea, primary forest...
 Several investment opportunities are available for you, for all tastes and budgets.

-• Develop your real estate capital and generate rental income.
+Develop your real estate capital and generate rental income.
 Our job is to advise you in your acquisitions and support you over the long term (seasonal rentals, maintenance, etc.)

-• Any foreigner, resident or non-resident, has legally the same rights as a citizen, in the purchase of all Costa Rican real estate at the exception of (1) Maritime Lands (ZMT) located within 200 meters from waterfront, and (2) INDER properties, land donated to particular farmers.
+Any foreigner, resident or non-resident, has legally the same rights as a citizen, in the purchase of all Costa Rican real estate at the exception of (1) Maritime Lands (ZMT) located within 200 meters from waterfront, and (2) INDER properties, land donated to particular farmers.

-• You can purchase Costa Rican real estate in your name, with as many partners as you like, or in corporation such as a Sociedad Anónima (S.A.) or a Sociedad Responsabilidad Limitada (SRL), which is similar to an LLC, following your preferences and attorney’s advices.
+You can purchase Costa Rican real estate in your name, with as many partners as you like, or in corporation such as a Sociedad Anónima (S.A.) or a Sociedad Responsabilidad Limitada (SRL), which is similar to an LLC, following your preferences and attorney’s advices.

-• Under Costa Rican law, the transfer of property assets is subject to a profit tax of 2.5% only.
+Under Costa Rican law, the transfer of property assets is subject to a profit tax of 2.5% only.
 This tax is based on the value between the transfer value of the property and the value of the property registered before the Costa Rican Tax Authority.
 You can purchase a property in a holding company or on your own name.
 The cost of title transfers is around 5 to 6% of the total sales price, usually shared between buyers and sellers, detailed as follow : Legal stamps are approximately 1 %, transfer taxes are around 1.5 %, notary fees are on a sliding scale around 3 %.
 On another hand, property taxes are fixed at 0.25% yearly and must be paid to Municipality.
 Property owners are obliged to re-assess their property every five years.

 Eco-tourism growth